msteffan/fundamentals/04_chapter/06_quiz.md

 >
 > The first thing printed to the console would be 'Entering the loop'

-How many lines would be produced by the loop?
-HINT: How many times would the console run through the loop before finishing?
+How many lines would be produced by the loop?<br><small>HINT: How many times would the console run through the loop before finishing?</small>
 - [ ] 0
 - [ ] 1
 - [ ] 2